 Anaesthesia Associate students should actively devise individual learning goals in discussion with their trainers and should subsequently identify the appropriate opportunities to achieve said learning goals.
 Anaesthesia Associate students need to plan their SLEs accordingly to enable them to collectively provide a picture of their development during a training period.
 Anaesthesia Associate students should actively seek guidance from their trainers in order to identify the appropriate learning opportunities and plan the appropriate frequencies and types of SLEs according to their individual learning needs.
-It is the responsibility of Anaesthesia Associate students to seek feedback following learning opportunities and SLEs.
-Anaesthesia Associate students should self-reflect and self-evaluate regularly with the aid of feedback.
+It is the responsibility of Anaesthesia Associate students should self-reflect and self-evaluate regularly with the aid of feedback.
 Furthermore, they should formulate action plans with further learning goals in discussion with their trainers.